stidd/palindromicNumberFinder/README.md

-This was a question posed by the World of Engineering Twitter account.
-The program allows the user to insert any odometer mileage and it will output the mileage you'd have to drive to reach a palindrome.
+This was a question posed by the World of Engineering Twitter account and I solved it using the programming language Java.
+The program I wrote allows the user to insert any odometer mileage and it will output the mileage they'd have to drive to reach a palindrome.

 ![Image of Twitter Challenge from World of Engineering](https://i.imgur.com/mKqIWTl.png)